-Analysis | The lie that lingers: 3 in 10 Americans falsely believe that the election was riddled with fraud
+Analysis | The lie that lingers: 3 in 10 Americans falsely believe the election was riddled with fraud

 “The media needs to be held accountable,” it began.
 “They are working overtime to drive the Nation further apart by lying about Conservatives.
 They want America to be divided so much that they stoop so low as to spread false narratives.”

 By contrast, what Republican officials sought was just enough dishonesty to be able to do what they wanted.
 They wanted people to believe Trump’s lies about fraud enough to view the media skeptically and to support new measures aimed at restricting the vote, which often has the happy-for-them side effect of limiting Democratic votes.
-They were content with the lies about fraud as long as Republican voters didn’t see them as disagreeing with the president with whom so many Republicans align over their party.
+They were content with the lies about fraud as long as Republican voters didn’t see them as disagreeing with the president, with whom so many Republicans align over their party.
 Once those lies led to a direct threat on the lives of members of Congress, the line was crossed.

 There’s a simple way to counteract the idea that the election was stolen by fraud: for those who propagated that dishonest claim to admit they made it up.
 Instead, Trump reportedly continues to tell people that, actually, he won the 2020 presidential election.

-That Trump is more worried about seeming like a loser than he is about national unity seems to suggest he’s unlikely to admit his dishonesty any time soon.
+That Trump is more worried about seeming like a loser than he is about national unity seems to suggest he’s unlikely to admit his dishonesty anytime soon.